falkmueller/cryptMessage/README.md

 # example usage

-##1. generate RSA keys and change them on a secure way
+##1.
+Generate RSA keys and change them on a secure way

 ```php
 $rsa_lib = new cryptMessage\lib\rsa();<br/>